 Mr Adrian Tan Kim Cheng who is from the Pioneer Generation (PG), mentions that community involvement in the past was a daily commitment where people initiate and lend a helping hand whenever help was needed.
-People were intrinsically motivated to help, with a significant meaning beyond words; it was about cohesiveness and to bring the good out of people.
+People were intrinsically motivated to help, with a significant meaning beyond words; it was about cohesiveness and bringing the good out of people.

 Today, the idea and perception of community involvement have changed.
 Ms Cynthia Teo, Constituency Manager of Fengshan Community Club, shares that acts of community service have dwindled over time as youths are becoming less involved.
 It now mostly consists of people-initiated movements with incentives, to encourage participation amongst young Singaporeans.

 What Can Parents Do

 Regular visits and involvement in local volunteering service organisations such as Willing Hearts and Lions Befriender can be a great platform for families to allow children to develop a deeper understanding of caring and helping others.
 You can also work collaboratively with your child’s school and participate in fundraising activities or create interactive programs for the elderly living in homes.
 Frequent interactions with them allow children to better appreciate the pioneers of our society.

 At home, you can instill values of community involvement through various activities.
 Reading books creates teachable moments, allowing children to gain knowledge and exposing them to values such as kindness and friendship.
-Books by Kevin Henkes and publishing companies such as Conari Press has a great amount of stories on morals that encourages children to look out for others.
+Books by Kevin Henkes and publishing companies such as Conari Press have a great number of stories on morals that encourage children to look out for others.